ShubhamKarampure/HackXplore-Eduverse-2.0/flask/virtualisation_materials.md

 ### Virtualization

 ---
-### Virtualization: An Introduction (T123)

-*   **Topic:** Virtualization
-*   **Description:** Exploring the concept of virtualization and its importance in cloud computing.
-*   **Source:** Based on provided reference materials.
+marp=true
+theme=default
 ---
-### What is Virtualization?
-(T123)
+# Virtualization: An Introduction (T123)

+*   Based on: "Cloud Computing: Theory and Practice" by Dan C. Marinescu
+*   Virtualization is a key technology in cloud computing.
-*   Separating hardware from software for improved system efficiency.
+*   It separates hardware from software for better system efficiency.
-*   Allows multiple operating systems (guest OS) to run on the same hardware, independent of the host OS.
-*   Enhances the use of compute engines, networks, and storage.
-*   Gartner Report (2009): Virtualization was a top strategic technology.
+*   A 2009 Gartner report identified virtualization as a top strategic technology.

 ---
-### The Virtualization Layer (T123)

-*   Additional software layer called the **hypervisor** or **Virtual Machine Monitor (VMM)**.
-*   Manages VMs and allocates resources.
-*   Responsible for converting real hardware into virtual hardware.
+# The Core Idea

+*   Traditional systems: Host OS directly manages hardware.
-*   Enables different OS (e.g., Linux, Windows) to run simultaneously on the same physical machine.
+*   Virtualization: Multiple guest OSs run on the same hardware, independent of the host OS.
+*   This is achieved by adding a *virtualization layer*.

 ---
-### Levels of Virtualization Implementation (T123)

-*   **Traditional Computer:** Host OS tailored for hardware architecture.
-*   **After Virtualization:** Guest OS managed by their own applications, running on the same hardware.
-*   **Key Component:** Virtualization layer (Hypervisor/VMM).
+# Virtualization Layer: The Hypervisor

+*   The virtualization layer is also known as the *hypervisor* or *Virtual Machine Monitor (VMM)*.
+*   It manages the VMs.
+*   It converts real hardware into virtual hardware.
+*   Allows different OSs (e.g., Linux, Windows) to run simultaneously on the same physical machine.

 ---
-### Hypervisor Architecture (T123)
+# Levels of Virtualization Implementation

-*   Supports **hardware-level virtualization** on bare metal.
+*   **Hardware Abstraction Level:** Virtualization directly on bare hardware.
+    *   Creates a virtual hardware environment for VMs.
+    *   Manages underlying hardware.
+    *   Aims to improve hardware utilization by multiple users.
+    *   Example: Xen hypervisor.

+---
+# Levels of Virtualization Implementation (cont.)

+*   **Operating System Level:** Abstraction layer between OS and applications.
+    *   Creates isolated containers on a single physical server.
+    *   OS instances utilize the hardware.

+---
+# Hypervisor Architecture

-*   Sits directly between physical hardware and the OS.
+*   Hypervisor sits directly between hardware and OS.
+*   Supports hardware-level virtualization.
 *   Manages CPU, memory, disk, and network interfaces.

 ---
-### Hypervisor and Xen Architecture (T123)

-*   Hypervisor software sits directly between the physical hardware and its OS.
+# Types of Virtualization Architectures

+*   **Hypervisor Architecture:** Described previously.
-*   This virtualization layer is referred to as either the VMM or the hypervisor.
+*   **Paravirtualization:** Guest OS is modified to cooperate with the hypervisor.
+*   **Host-Based Virtualization:** Virtualization layer runs on top of a host OS.

 ---
-### Hardware Abstraction Level (T123)

-*   Virtualization performed directly on top of the bare hardware.
-*   Creates a virtual hardware environment for a VM.
+# Examples of Virtualization Technologies

-*   Manages underlying hardware through virtualization.
+*   **VMware Workstation:** Host-based virtualization.
-*   Aims to upgrade hardware utilization rate by multiple users concurrently.
-*   Example: Xen hypervisor virtualizing x86-based machines.
+*   **Xen:** Hypervisor for various architectures (IA-32, x86-64, Itanium, PowerPC).
+Can modify Linux to act as a hypervisor.
+*   **KVM (Kernel-based Virtual Machine):** Linux kernel virtualization infrastructure.
+Supports hardware-assisted virtualization and paravirtualization.

 ---
-### Operating System Level Virtualization (T123)

-*   Abstraction layer between traditional OS and user applications.
-*   Creates isolated containers on a single physical server.
-*   OS instances utilize the hardware.
+# KVM and VirtIO

+*   KVM uses Intel VT-x or AMD-v for hardware-assisted virtualization.
+*   It uses VirtIO framework for paravirtualization.
+*   VirtIO includes:
+    *   Paravirtual Ethernet card
+    *   Disk I/O controller
+    *   Balloon device (memory management)
+    *   VGA graphics interface

 ---
-### Importance in Cloud Computing (T123)
+# Benefits of Virtualization

-*   Enables resource sharing and isolation.
+*   Improved resource utilization.
-*   Supports the creation of virtual clusters dedicated to different tenants.
-*   Critical for cloud infrastructure and service delivery.

----
-### Further Reading (T123)

-*   Rosenblum, et al. [53,54]
-*   Smith and Nair [58,59]
-*   VMware white papers [71,72]
-*   Xen hypervisor [7,13,42]
-*   KVM [31]
+*   Application flexibility.
+*   Better system efficiency.
+*   Enlarged memory space (virtual memory).
+*   Enhanced use of compute engines, networks, and storage.